rakesh-mr/AngularHelloWorld/README.md

 # Angular Hello World Component

-This is an Angular Component which will display title 'Hello World!', when when used in the angular 5 projects.
+This is an Angular Component which is uploaded in [npmjs.com](https://www.npmjs.com/package/wfm-ng-hello-world).
+This will display title 'Hello World!', when when used in the angular v5 web applications.

 ## Getting Started